 - You will receive individual scores for the Verbal and Quantitative sections at the end of the computer-based test.
 However, the scores for Analytical Writing Assessment section will take up to two weeks to be released.

-You can get in touch with TC Global to know more about GRE strategies, test prep, resources and other information.
+You can connect with your Relationship Managers at TC Global to know more about the GRE test preparation strategies, tools, resources and other details.